prometheus/cloudwatch_exporter/README.md

 ### Cost

-Amazon charges for every API request, see the [current charges](http://aws.amazon.com/cloudwatch/pricing/).
+Amazon charges for every CloudWatch API request, see the [current charges](http://aws.amazon.com/cloudwatch/pricing/).

 Every metric retrieved requires one API request, which can include multiple statistics.
 In addition, when `aws_dimensions` is provided, the exporter needs